amadeu01/til/_design-patterns/factory_method.md

 ---
 title: Design Pattern
-layout: default
+layout: post
+date: 2020-06-07 15:12:15
+categories: DesignPattern
 ---

 ## Factory Method Design Pattern

-This patterns is one of the *Creational Pattern*
+This patterns is one of the _Creational Pattern_

 ### Intent

 Define an interface for creating a standard for an object.
-However, let the subclass of that of object be able to define and instantiate the *new* object.
+However, let the subclass of that of object be able to define and instantiate the _new_ object.

 Even though the creation of the object is defined in the superclass, the subclass can change the returned object that will be created.

 ### Problem

 The need of standard return models for one application.
 For instance: